-Whether you’re growing a pumpkin patch or just want to keep your jack-o-lantern looking “fresh” for a while, you’ll want to keep in mind which animals eat pumpkins so you can keep them from destroying them.
+Whether you’re growing a pumpkin patch or just want to keep your jack-o-lantern looking “fresh” for a while, there are plenty of animals that want to eat your hard work.

 Squirrels are the most notorious pumpkin eater in my garden.
 They are relentless when it comes to scratching through the rind and getting into the middle for the seeds.

-They take the seeds, and leave a mess behind, which is fun for me as the gardener to clean up.
+They’ll take the seeds and leave a mess behind, which is fun for me as the gardener to clean up.
 Plus, if I don’t see it right away, the smells of the fresh pumpkin can attract other wild animals and other pests to the area.

 Some of the best ways to keep squirrels away from your pumpkins are: